ygpark2/ygpark2/README.md

 Hi, I'm Young Gyu Park, a Full Stack Developer which focuses on Flutter 💙 Go and Kotlin 💚.
 Currently working as a Full Stack Programmer at Ainsoft Inc.

-Apart from that, I also Ex-Lead at [Google DSC Indonesia](https://developers.google.com/community/dsc), Instructor at [AEJ Community](https://www.instagram.com/aej.id/?hl=id), Co-Organizer at Flutter Indonesia Community and [Flutter Jakarta Community](https://www.meetup.com/Flutter-Jakarta/)
+Apart from that, I love my family and want to purse eternal or sustainable happiness.
+I am a Bhudist.

 <p align='center'>
 <a href="https://twitter.com/ygpark2">